-The silly season has well and truly arrived!
-It’s that exciting time of year when we socialise, eat, and drink too much.
+The silly season is that exciting time of year when we socialise, eat, and drink too much.
 Even our pets love this time of year, as there are lots of exciting things to play with and eat.
 Unfortunately, not everything is going to be a healthy option for our pets, and if ingested inappropriately, could lead to a medical emergency.
 That’s something to really interfere with our festive cheer!
 A few things to watch out for and avoid:

 Curling ribbon from the presents: Cats love to play and chew with these.
 It doesn’t take long for a game to turn into a disaster if they end up swallowing the ribbon.
 Ribbon can strangle the intestines if it is ingested, and may result in an operation to remove it.
 So, make sure you clean up all your Christmas wrapping!